janbend/Pozyx-spatial-audio/README.md

 # pozyx-spatial-audio

 ## what it's all about

-- software to create an positiondynamic spatial audio eviornment with pozyx
+- create 6dof spatial audio eviornment with pozyx tracking
-- additional features: control for digital signage players or effect lights via osc
+- additional control of digital signage players or effect lights via osc

 ## system requirements